lunarwhite/lfsr-encryption/README.md

 # LFSR and Encryption

-Linear feedback shift register, based on the assignment given in the Princeton course COS 126 and the Upenn course CIS 110 || Java 实现的线性反馈移位寄存器，对图片进行编码和解码
+Linear feedback shift register, based on the assignment given in the Princeton course COS 126 and the Upenn course CIS 110.

 ```
 .